-Harness Your Creativity to Craft Marketing Artifacts
+Harness Your Creativity to Craft Marketing Artifacts 516 CONSUMER PSYCHOLOGY/CONSUMER BEHAVIOR

-Give Your Brand A Personality of Its Own This is a new brand of cologne (we have hidden the brand name).
+Give Your Brand A Personality of Its Own

+This is a new brand of cologne (we have hidden the brand name).
 We wanted to give our brand a personality of its own.
 So here are five options we developed.
 We placed the bottle in five different surroundings.
 Two of these are two different styles of dressers and three of them are men with visibly different styles and, quite possibly, three different personalities as well.
 This is, you will recall, the "classical conditioning" method of human learning-when we see a brand paired with another object, this other object being the one toward which we already have a perception, the image we hold in our minds of this paired object rubs on our newly formed image of the brand itself!
-Of course, we will choose only one of these five personalities.
-Your Challenge

-Develop five alternative personalities for each of the three pairs of shoes shown here.
+Your Challenge Develop five alternative personalities for each of the three pairs of shoes shown here.
 Two of those options must use an object or setting and three of them three different types of persons.
 For each option, create a collage placing the brand alongside the image you decide to pair your band with.
 Thus, you will have a total of 15 potential print advertisements for these shoes.